lexbailey/joy2uinput/README.md

     - axis(volupdown,M)

     - toggle_enabled (not actually a uinput event, maps a button to enable or disable all other mappings)
+    - launch <program args> (not actually a uinput event, maps a button to running another program)

 (where M is a multiplier for controlling the speed of the input.
 M can be negative to invert an axis)